zjunlp/DeepKE/example/llm/InstructKGC/README.md

 --model_name 'alpaca' \
 ```

-1. We use the [Alpaca-7b](https://huggingface.co/circulus/alpaca-7b) model for Alpaca.
-2. We use the default `alpaca` template for the `prompt_template_name`.
-Please refer to `templates/alpaca.json` for more details.
+1. For the Alpaca model, we use [Alpaca-7b](https://huggingface.co/circulus/alpaca-7b).
+2. For `prompt_template_name`, we default to using the alpaca template.
+The detailed contents of the template can be found in the [templates/alpaca.json](./templates/alpaca.json) file.
-3. We have successfully run the Alpaca-LoRA fine-tuning code on an `RTX3090` GPU.
+3. We have successfully run the finetuning code for the Alpaca model using LoRA technology on an RTX3090 GPU.
-4. model_name = alpaca
+4. `model_name` = alpaca
+5. For more information on parameter configuration, please refer to the [src/utils/args.py](./src/utils/args.py) file.

-### LoRA Fine-tuning with ZhiXi (智析)
+### 4.4LoRA Fine-tuning with ZhiXi (智析)
-Please refer to [KnowLM2.2Pre-trained Model Weight Acquisition and Restoration](https://github.com/zjunlp/KnowLM#2-2) to obtain the complete ZhiXi model weights.
+Before starting to fine-tune the Zhixi model, ensure you follow the guide on [acquiring and restoring KnowLM2.2 pre-trained model weights](https://github.com/zjunlp/KnowLM#2-2) to obtain the complete Zhixi model weights.

-Note: Since ZhiXi has already been trained with LoRA on a large-scale information extraction instruction dataset, you can skip this step and proceed directly to Step 3 Prediction.
-If you wish to refine the model further, additional training remains an option.
+**Important Note**: As the Zhixi model has already been trained on a rich set of information extraction task datasets using LoRA, you might not need to fine-tune it again and can proceed directly to prediction tasks.
+If you choose to conduct further training, follow the steps below.

-To fine-tune ZhiXi using the LoRA method, you can make the following modifications to the `scripts/fine_llama.bash` script, following the instructions outlined in [LoRA Fine-tuning with LLaMA](./README.md/#lora-fine-tuning-with-llama):
+The instructions for fine-tuning the Zhixi model are similar to those for [fine-tuning the LLaMA model](./README.md/#42lora-fine-tuning-with-llama), with the following adjustments in [ft_scripts/fine_llama.bash](./ft_scripts/fine_llama.bash):

 ```bash